-5.02 ARBITRATION - EFFECT- The Commission shall dismiss any appeal if the subject of the appeal has previously been the subject of binding arbitration.
+5.04 ARBITRATION - EFFECT- An appeal shall be dismissed if the subject of the appeal has previously been the subject of binding arbitration.

-5.03 DISCRIMINATION - REFERRAL- A matter alleging discrimination in violation of the Fair Employment Practices Ordinance (SMC Chapter 14.04) shall be referred to the agency of the City having jurisdiction over such alleged discrimination.
+5.05 REFERRAL- An appeal or petition alleging a violation of a rule or ordinance related to employment enforced by another City agency, shall be referred by the Commission to the agency of the City having jurisdiction over such alleged violation.

-If the issue of an appeal falls under the jurisdiction of the Commission and another City agency and can be clearly separated, the Commission shall process the non-discrimination portions of the matter in accordance with applicable law.
+If the issue of an appeal falls under the jurisdiction of the Commission and another City agency and can be clearly separated, the Commission shall process the portions of the matter that are within the Commission's jurisdiction.